 Mercedes Antoinette Welcker was born on January 8, 1913, and raised on West Oak Street in Chicago.
 Her mother, Eliza "Ruby" Welcker, served for a time on the Chicago City Council, and her father was James M. Welcker (1873-1939).
 Mercedes learned piano from a young age and went on to join the union -- Chicago's American Federation of Musicians (AFM) Local 208.
 Being highly motivated, she moved to New York City at age 14, and by 1930 she was gigging in various supper clubs under the stage name "Merceedees."
 Little is currently known about the immediately subsequent years, but a newspaper account from 1935 has her (along with dancers from the Paul Asit College of the Stage, Radio, and Screen) performing at a fashion show.
 By August 1941 Billboard magazine noted that Merceedees was booked at New York jazz nightclub the Hickory House.

 As a resident of the vibrant Harlem neighborhood, Merceedees would have been familiar with New York's fabled black-oriented nightclubs, including the Cotton Club, the Savoy Ballroom, Count Basie's Lounge, and the oddly named Gee-Haw Stables, which boasted a giant sculpted horse's head at its entryway.
-The Gee-Haw was an after-hours spot where African American arts, music, and literature luminaries gathered to hear performances by orchestras led by the likes of Duke Ellington, Lionel Hampton, and Count Basie.
+The Gee-Haw was an after-hours spot where African American arts, music, and literature luminaries gathered to hear performances by orchestras led by Jimmy Lunceford, Duke Ellington, Lionel Hampton, and Count Basie.
 Additionally, Gee-Haw patrons -- which included the famed vaudevillian dancer Bill "Bojangles" Robinson as a regular -- might also have the chance to witness individual jazz headliners there like Dizzy Gillespie, Dinah Washington, and Art Tatum.
+It was in 1938 that the Jimmie Lunceford Orchestra recorded "Like A Ship At Sea" (which credited him and Welcker as co-composers) for Decca Records.

 As it happened, Merceedes ended up running the Gee-Haw, and she excelled at entertaining people when they arrived in the wee small hours after most other clubs had shut down for the night.
 "She'd host the best of the best performers, serve up platters of fried chicken and they'd jam and sing and drink 'til dawn," according to a friend she described those days to years later (Pirtle email, April 4, 2016).
 Although one source states that the Gee-Haw was active up through 1945, Merceedees wasn't there at the end, because during World War II she volunteered to serve in the military.